bmhang/wireless-conference-guide/README.md

 This experiment requires a MySQL database to store experiment data before outputting it.

-(NEEDS UPDATING) I took very general notes on this, but we're going to have to go through this to make it MUCH more specific.

 These commands must be run on the server node you swapped in.
 In the example file provided, server3 is used.
 1. To begin, run `sudo apt-get install mysql-server`.
 When prompted, set the root account password to something you will remember.
 2. Create a new user with all privileges.
 Make note of these credentials as you will need them later.